abhiktech/my-story/README.md

 ## Features
 - Enables Google authentication using `Passport.js` and `Google OAuth 2.0 protocol`.
-- Allows users to create, edit, delete, and share stories.
+- Allows users to perform CRUD operation on their stories.
+- Grants users to view the public stories of other users.

 ## Local Installation
 - `git pull https://github.com/abhiktech/my-story.git`
-- Install dependencies by looking at package.json
+- Install dependencies by looking at `package.json`
-- *Note* : I had nodemon as a global dependency so you might want to install that too
+- *Note* : I had 'nodemon` as a global dependency so you might want to install that too
 - Run the server using `npm run dev`

 ## License
-MIT
+`MIT`

+For any suggestions/bugs, feel free to contact me at *abhikmaz@umich.edu*